 Why study Philosophy?

-- You’ve always been engaged in social, cultural, and political issues, and believe that the advancement of ethical values and political ideals is crucial to the well-being of our world.
+- You are engaged in social, cultural, and political issues, and you believe that the advancement of political ideals is crucial to the well-being of our world.

-Philosophers or individuals with training in philosophy are engaged in the world today in a variety of ways.
-The study of philosophy will allow you to enhance your imaginative, interpretive, analytical, critical, and communicative capacities.
+Philosophy is the study of life: for yourself, for your job, for your discovery of knowledge, and for your community.
+Individuals with training in philosophy are engaged in the world today in a variety of ways.
+It enhances your imaginative, interpretive, analytical, critical, and communicative capacities.
 Majors in philosophy acquire intellectual abilities crucial for self-fulfillment, responsible participation in public life, and success in a wide range of careers—including law, business, education, journalism, medicine, and public service.